1,000+ Opportunities

 Email us at annarbor@awesomefoundation. org

-Based on current listing details, eligibility includes: Anyone can apply; prioritizes projects in Southeast Michigan (Ann Arbor, Ypsilanti).
+According to the current listing, eligibility includes: Anyone can apply; prioritizes projects in Southeast Michigan (Ann Arbor, Ypsilanti).
 Individuals, collectives, nonprofits, and grassroots organizations are all eligible regardless of 501(c)(3) status.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.